cmlibs/zinc/docs/CMGUI_graphical_settings.rst

 * **iso_surfaces**

   Iso-surfaces are used to represent a surface that connects all points that share some common value.
-For example, in `example a7`_ an iso-surface is used to represent a surface at which every point has a temperature of 100 degrees C.  They have the following settings in addition to the common settings listed above:
+For example, in `example a7`_ an iso-surface is used to represent a surface at which every point has a temperature of 100 degrees C.  They have the following specific settings:

   * Use element type: This drop down menu allows you to select which type of element will have surfaces rendered on it.
 Type *use_elements* is the default.
 The types *use_faces* and *use_lines* will render element points only on those components of elements.
 If faces or lines are chosen, the following options are activated: